Honeywell Xenon vs Zebra DS2208

 Connection Type and POS Compatibility

 Both scanner families may be available in different configurations depending on the exact model and kit.
-Common scanner connection options include USB, RS-232 serial, keyboard wedge, and other interface options depending on the scanner and cable kit.
+Common scanner connection options include USB, RS-232 serial, keyboard wedge, and other interface options depending on the scanner, cable, cradle, and kit.
 Many retail POS systems use USB barcode scanners because they are simple to install and easy for staff to use.

 Compatibility depends on your POS software, operating system, connection type, drivers, accessories, and configuration.
 Confirm compatibility before ordering.